damn fine tv: how we all fell in love with watching the weird | read | i-D

 Watching the evening after the women's march and the day after Trump's inauguration, I could only think — to use the meme vernacular — "same."
 I hate to turn this into another Pope-as-Trump think piece, but simply quoting the action makes this difficult.
 At the end of the second episode, he gives a doom and thunder speech — "I am closer to God than I am to you.
 You need to know I will never be close to you, because everyone is alone before God.
 I have nothing to say to those who have even the slightest doubt about God.
 All I can do is remind them of my scorn, and their wretchedness" — and then, out of nowhere, it literally starts to thunder.
 It pours.
 The timing is so uncanny that you wonder whether the storm is a message from God.
 The crowd is left silent, terrified, soaked.
 When you really think about it, you can't help but wonder whose side God is on.
 Does He exist?
 I've wondered that this week, as well.

-Read: Here's what to watch now your epic Stranger Things-binge is over as you wait for series two!
+Read: Here's what to watch now your epic Stranger Things-binge is over as you wait for season two!

 Text Philippa Snow